 An example of how to find and use InPrivate Mode in Microsoft Edge:

-How to Disable InPrivate Browsing in Microsoft Edge Permanently
+How to Enable/Disable InPrivate Browsing in Microsoft Edge Permanently

 You can disable the InPrivate browsing so you can no longer open an InPrivate window in Microsoft Edge permanently by using the Registry Editor application.
 Here is how you can do that: